7mochi/llhl/README.md

 - Avoid abusing a ReHLDS bug (Server disappears from the masterlist when it's' paused) only when there's no game in progress.
 - Changing model during a match subtract 1 from the score.
 (Optional, enabled by default).
 - Block access to players who have the game via Family Sharing.
 (Optional, disabled by default).
-- Random spawns (Optional, disabled by default)
+- Random spawns (Optional, disabled by default).
-- Blocks location/HP/Weapon/etc messages for spectators
+- Blocks location/HP/Weapon/etc messages for spectators.
+- Respawn time are now FPS-independent.
+- Fixes bodies frozen in the air when using high fps.
-- Check for new updates and it will download them automatically.
+- Check for new updates and it will notify you in the server console.
-- llhl_match_manager command (For administrators only)
+- llhl_match_manager command (For administrators only).

 ## New cvars
 - sv_ag_fps_limit_warnings "2"